survivejs/react-book/README.md

 ## Generating Ebooks

+It is possible to generate an ebook version through Calibre.
+Make sure you have it installed before trying the generation script.
+You can get it from [Calibre site](http://calibre-ebook.com/download) or alternatively you can use the package manager of your operating system (`brew`, `sudo apt-get install calibre calibre-bin` for Ubuntu).

 To generate a pdf version of the book, hit `npm install` and `npm start`.
 After that you should have `./book.pdf`.

 ## License